Dayboro, Queensland: History

 St Francis Xavier's Catholic Church opened on 11 September 1898.

 Settlement subsequently spread north and south along the North Pine River as more than 100 people took up selections in the Terrors Creek area.
 Timber, maize, vegetables and dairy products provided the main income for the settlers.
 The failure of Day's sugar growing experiment within a few years brought about the gradual breaking up of his large land holdings and facilitated the further development of the area.
 A store and hotel, the nucleus of the town, were established in the early 1890s and these were followed by a sawmill around 1900 and the Silverwood Butter Factory in 1903.

 Terrors Creek Presbyterian church was built in 1900.
 In 1977, it participated in the amalgamation that created the Uniting Church in Australia and became Dayboro Uniting Church.
 On 20 November 2016, the church celebrated its 115th anniversary.

-Mayfield State School opened on 1910 and closed circa 1936.

-In 1915, in an article urging the extension of the railway from Enoggera to Terror's Creek, the township was described as "being set prettily on a hillside, and being the centre of miles of agricultural, dairying and fruit lands".
+Mayfield State School opened in 1910 and closed circa 1936.In 1915, in an article urging the extension of the railway from Enoggera to Terror's Creek, the township was described as "being set prettily on a hillside, and being the centre of miles of agricultural, dairying and fruit lands".
 According to the article [Australian Pastoralist, Grazing Farmers' and Selectors' Gazette, September 1915, Supplement, pp. 2–3], there was "an up-to-date butter factory, bank, several stores, an excellent hotel, a large sawmill, public hall, etc., and a community ever ready to co-operate in the advancement of their district".

 In 1917, however, as the Postmaster General declared that Terrors Creek sounded too much like Torrens Creek, once again, the township acquired a new name.
 Although the first known inhabitant, John McKenzie, operated a pit sawmill just south of the townsite from 1866, the third and final name selected for Dayboro honours another notable early settler, William Henry Day.
 Day was Clerk of Petty Sessions and later Police Magistrate in Brisbane.
 He first selected land in the Dayboro area in the late 1860s and pioneered sugar growing on his extensive properties in the district.

 On 25 September 1920, the Dayboro railway line was opened, running through Samford from Ferny Grove.
 There were a number of stations servicing the line, including at Kobble Creek, Samsonvale, and Samford.
 The line serviced Dayboro and surrounding areas for 35 years, continuing to operate until 1 July 1955 when it closed beyond Ferny Grove due to declining traffic, largely from the increased access to the area by road traffic.
 The remaining line is now known as the Ferny Grove railway line and operates passenger services within the City of Brisbane.
 Remnants of the railway line can still be found throughout Dayboro and surrounding districts, including former railway bridges over the North Pine River, and cuttings along Strong Road.
 Railway pits were once located between the local swimming pool and sawmill (now the Old Mill Animal Hospital).

 St Aidan's Anglican Church was officially opened on Sunday 6 April 1930 by Archbishop Gerald Sharp.